Blood & Breath Tests

 Police officers cannot force you to take a blood or a breath test.
 Therefore, you do have the right to refuse.
 Remember, however, that there may be complications from doing so if the criminal process does go underway.
 Police officers must demonstrate that they have probable cause for pulling you over for drunk driving.Contact a Former Prosecutor!

-We urge you to call us as soon as possible and request a free appointment.
+We urge you to call us as soon as possible and request a free appointment with a DWI lawyer in the Bronx or elsewhere.